chesterwizzle/Haikuverse/README.md

 The design and development of Haikuvese application are guided by core architectural principles aimed at creating a high-quality, scalable, and maintainable generative AI application.
 The choices made reflect a deliberate effort to thoughtfully weave together advanced AI capabilities, secure cloud infrastructure, and intuitive design.
 Every technical component is built in service of the application's guiding vision: an experience **Designed for Humans**.
 The following sections detail these foundational principles, illustrating how specific engineering strategies in system architecture, data management, security, user interaction, and quality assurance contribute to a resilient, efficient, and sophisticated yet accessible creative tool.

 ### Scalable Client-Server Architecture with Managed Serverless Backend
 Haikuverese App is foundationally architected upon a **serverless-first** client-server model, ensuring robust security, operational efficiency, and inherent scalability.
 The cross-platform Flutter client delivers a rich user experience, handling UI rendering, local logic, and sophisticated client-side prompt engineering.
 Computationally intensive and security-critical operations are delegated to a secure backend using Google Cloud Functions.
 This serverless approach eliminates infrastructure management and is complemented by an **event-driven** model where appropriate.
 For instance, the `updateLikeCount` and `syncFavoriteMediaToPublishedStar` functions are not called directly by the client but are Firestore triggers that react to database events.
 This decouples complex background tasks from the user-facing request cycle, creating a resilient system where data aggregation and synchronization happen automatically and reliably.
+Computationally intensive, security-critical, and transactional monetization operations are delegated to a secure backend using Google Cloud Functions, which leverages the trusted, globally distributed infrastructure of the **Google Play Store** for all in-app purchases.
+This serverless approach eliminates infrastructure management

 A core tenet of this architecture is the use of a **synchronous Remote Procedure Call (RPC)-style pattern** for critical, user-initiated actions that require a sequential, multi-step backend process.
 When a user saves constellation customizations (`ConstellationCustomizationScreen`), the client doesn't fire off an asynchronous event and hope for the best.
 Instead, it makes a single, direct HTTPS call to the unified `saveConstellationCustomizations` Cloud Function and waits for the complete response.
 This backend function is designed to be synchronous from the client's perspective: it saves the data, immediately triggers the Vector Search, waits for the search to complete, saves the results, and only then returns the final, correct list of neighbors in its HTTP response.
 This RPC approach completely eliminates client-side race conditions, simplifies UI state management by removing the need for complex stream listeners for this action, and guarantees that the user receives immediate, accurate feedback (via the `SnackBar`) upon the successful completion of the entire backend workflow.